 2.1 Mechanics of Selected Machine Learning Techniques

+Logistic Regression: Instead of directly modelling the response Y, logistic regression models the probability that Y falls into a specific category.

-•Random Forest: Builds multiple decision trees during training and combines their outputs to improve prediction accuracy.
+Random Forest: Builds multiple decision trees during training and combines their outputs to improve prediction accuracy.
 It mitigates overfitting by averaging predictions and supports both categorical and numerical data.
 For this project, OneHotEncoding was applied to categorical features to ensure compatibility.

-•XGBoost: A boosting algorithm that sequentially builds weak learners to correct errors from previous iterations.
+XGBoost: A boosting algorithm that sequentially builds weak learners to correct errors from previous iterations.
 While it can handle categorical features natively, we maintained OneHotEncoding for consistency with other models.

-•

-Logistic Regression: ANN - TODO
+ANN - TODO

 >>>>> TODO : FIX HERE